Shravan2073/Xampp/README.md

 for database, add where "admin" is the admin user idand password is "admin" too put this in the sql tab and hit go !!!

+enter this and you will create a new DB and can start using the app.

 ~~~mysql
 CREATE DATABASE IF NOT EXISTS file_management;